jonalfarlinga/portfolio/README.md

 - I want to add a testimonials page

-- I plan to add a tab with my experiences building this project
+- I plan to add a tab with my experiences building this project (add a blog)

+- I want to use blob storage and table to create a database for blogs and for projects.

 - Updates for project tags
   - [X] Technical Link